Hallie Krypel-Noonan, BS 25

 Submit your birth announcement to be featured in a future issue of UNO Magazine (optional) and we will send you an O BABY! t-shirt!

 We extend our condolences to the family and friends of these graduates.
-Reported to the University of Nebraska Foundation March 11, 2025 to June 27, 2025.
+Reported to the University of Nebraska Foundation June 28, 2025 to October 1, 2025.

 1957

-Dino P. Cagni
+Dino Peter Cagni

 1960